-Action Comments Implement the Liveability The Implementation of the Liveability Program is underway.
-Detailed Program across Windsor, Design is in final stages and awaiting Heritage NSW approval.
-An South Windsor, and expression of Interest process has been run to seek suitably qualified Richmond town centres contractors for the construction phase of the project.
+Action Comments Implement the Liveability Program across Windsor, South Windsor, and Richmond town centres The Implementation of the Liveability Program is underway.
+Detailed Design is in final stages and awaiting Heritage NSW approval.
+An expression of Interest process has been run to seek suitably qualified contractors for the construction phase of the project.
 Next stages are select tender and construction phase.
-Implement the Liveability The Implementation of the Liveability Program is underway.
-Detailed Program across Windsor, Design is in final stages and awaiting Heritage NSW approval.
-An South Windsor, and expression of Interest process has been run to seek suitably qualified Richmond town centres contractors for the construction phase of the project.
+Implement the Liveability Program across Windsor, South Windsor, and Richmond town centres The Implementation of the Liveability Program is underway.
+Detailed Design is in final stages and awaiting Heritage NSW approval.
+An expression of Interest process has been run to seek suitably qualified contractors for the construction phase of the project.
 Next stages are select tender and construction phase.
-Work with community Council held Light Up Windsor Street Festival 22 December and Light Up event organisers to Windsor Light Projections 18-24 December.
-10 000 people came along develop events that and enjoyed the Street Festival including Christmas markets, live and showcase and build on roving entertainment.
-The event was delivered with the Windsor Business strengths of towns and Group and supported by businesses in Windsor Mall and George Street villages.
-Windsor.
+Work with community event organisers to develop events that showcase and build on strengths of towns and villages.
+Council held Light Up Windsor Street Festival 22 December and Light Up Windsor Light Projections 18-24 December.
+10 000 people came along and enjoyed the Street Festival including Christmas markets, live and roving entertainment.
+The event was delivered with the Windsor Business Group and supported by businesses in Windsor Mall and George Street Windsor.
 Despite COVID-19restrictions Council has been working with community event organisers to plan and hold events in our towns and villages.
 Council has sponsored community events as part of the Events Sponsorship Program that builds on the strengths of the towns and villages, like Richmond Good Food Markets, Light Up Windsor, Retro Vintage and Steampunk Festival and Dinner by the River however only The Richmond Good Food Markets and Light Up Windsor was able to proceed.
 The other events have been rescheduled to 2022.